Inedo/inedo-docs/Content/proget/feeds/debian/howto-debian-publish.md

 order: 2
 ---

+To learn how to create a Debian package,r read [Creating a Debian package](https://debian-handbook.info/browse/stable/debian-packaging.html) chapter of the Debian Administrator's handbook.

 ProGet let's you set up private repositories for your internal R packages that will allow you to publish. store and share them within your organization.

 This guide will walk you through the process of setting up a CRAN ["Feed"](/docs/proget/feeds/feed-overview) in ProGet as a private, custom repository.
 We'll also cover how to build, upload, and install packages from this repository.